Last edited 05/26/2022

 What types of therapy does Janet Reading offer?

-Janet Reading offers therapy for couples and individuals.
+Janet Reading offers therapy for individuals.

 Does Janet Reading offer in-person appointments?

 No, but people in North Carolina can book Janet Reading for virtual appointments (teletherapy).

 Yes, Janet Reading offers online therapy to people in North Carolina.